kalessin/emodels/README.md

 > hff = prepare_datasetdict(hf, tokenizer)
 ```

-This preparation includes truncation of samples in order to fit to the target HuggingFace model (in this case, `distilbert-base-cased-distilled-squad`), and set of appropiate sample fields
+This preparation includes truncation of samples in order to fit to the target HuggingFace model size (in this case, `distilbert-base-cased-distilled-squad`), and set of appropiate sample fields
 required for training.